WeblateOrg/weblate/docs/admin/machine.rst

 Free dictionary and translation memory for almost every living language.

-The API is gratis to use, but subject to the used data source license.
+The API is gratis to use, but usage of the translations is subject to the license of the used data source.
 There is a limit of calls that may be done from one IP in a set period of time, to prevent abuse.

 Turn on this service by adding ``weblate.machinery.glosbe.GlosbeTranslation`` to :setting:`MT_SERVICES`.